Japan OKs preparation step for Fukushima plant water release

 The contaminated water is being stored in about 1,000 tanks at the damaged plant.
 Officials say they must be removed so that facilities can be built for its decommissioning.
 The tanks are expected to reach their capacity of 1.37 million tons next year.

-TEPCO said it plans to transport treated and releasable water through a pipeline from the tanks to a coastal facility, where it will be diluted with seawater and then sent through an undersea tunnel with an outlet about 1 kilometer (0.6 mile) away to minimize the impact on local fishing and the environment.
+TEPCO said it plans to transport treated and releasable water through a pipeline from the tanks to a coastal facility, where it will be diluted with seawater and then sent through an undersea tunnel with an outlet about 1 kilometer (0.6 miles) away to minimize the impact on local fishing and the environment.

 The government and TEPCO still need to gain local consent for building the tunnel and other related facilities.
 They plan to begin gradually releasing the treated water in spring 2023.